-There is no fee for students to visit with any acute concerns.
-Limited testing is offered in the health center, and labs can be sent out as deemed necessary.
-Students will not be charged for office visits.
-If lab work is deemed necessary, students are responsible for paying all associated lab fees.
+Labs and Health Insurance: Students will not be charged for office visits.
+If lab work is deemed necessary, Students are responsible for paying all associated lab fees.
 Insurance information will be obtained at the visit and submitted to the laboratory, but the student will be responsible for paying any charges not covered by insurance.
-The SHC staff will not collect payments or submit billing to any 3rd party providers or insurers.
+LMU SHC staff will not collect payments or submit billing to any 3rd party insurers.